 What else do you need to know before approaching your doctor about a medical marijuana prescription?
 If you do have a qualifying condition, there are still a few questions left to ask, including:

 - What type of medical marijuana is available?
 Does your state permit the use of cannabis oil, edibles, smokeable cannabis or concentrates?
 Some states only allow low-THC oil for medical marijuana treatments, so it’s important to know what is available in your state.

 - Where can medical marijuana be purchased?
 Medical marijuana will mostly be available in state-licensed dispensaries, which will be located around the state.
 Just like the qualifying conditions, the dispensary locations will vary from state to state, so it’s important to check with your state’s medical marijuana office.

 - Does your current doctor support the use of medical marijuana?
 The topic of marijuana is a hot-button issue for a lot of people, and there are more than a few medical professionals who do not support the use of the substance, legalized or not.
 If your doctor doesn’t support the use of medical marijuana, it may be time to switch to a provider that does offer the support that you need.

 - Does your state offer recreational marijuana as well?
 If so, a prescription for medical marijuana might exempt you from some of the taxes placed on the sales of marijuana for recreational use.
 Colorado is a prime example of this.
 While medical marijuana sales do fall under the 2.9% state sales tax, it is exempt from the state’s 10% marijuana sales tax.

-More and more information will become available as states across the country pass legislation to legalize the medical use of marijuana in its many forms.
-The information we’ve gathered here for you is a good place to start, but if you’ve got any questions we haven’t addressed, the best thing you can do is contact the department in your state that handles the regulation and sale of marijuana to get state specific answers.
+More and more information will become available as activists continue get medical cannabis, legalization, and decriminalization bills on the ballot.
+The information we’ve gathered here is a good place to start, but if you’ve got any questions we haven’t addressed, the best thing you can do is contact the department in your state that handles the regulation and sale of marijuana to get state specific answers.